alissonsleal/PrimeVideoUIClone/README.md

 ## Description

 This is just a React Native learning experience for me.
-I just did the front page UI, i might do the rest if i find the time.
+I just did the Home and Find pages UI, i might do the rest if i find the time.
 Feel free to fork and continue if you want.

 You can find the Expo project [here](https://expo.io/@alissonsleal/PrimeVideoUIClone).